Milling, Malting and Brewing

 John Kirkaldy’s Burnt Mill Engineeering Works

-In the 1880s John Kirkaldy moved his heavy engineering works from a Thames-side location in Poplar, east London, to a derelict flour mill on the navies of Japan and Brazil.
+In the 1880s John Kirkaldy moved his heavy engineering works from a Thames-side location in Poplar, east London, to a derelict flour mill on the site of the mediaeval Abbey mill at Netteswell.
+The principal output of the factory, the first heavy industry in the area, was evaporators, condensors and distillers.
+The original workforce of 200 men was enlarged during the Great War by many women to handle the demands of the Admiralty for equipment to desalinate seawater for the Royal Navy as well as the navies of Japan and Brazil.
 After the war the company diversified into the manufacture of machinery for the freezing of meat, but this wasn’t sufficient to maintain its operations and it closed in the 1930s.
-Most of the factory buildings were demolished but one of them remains as the site for the Harlow Outdoor Pursuits Centre, just west of Harlow Town station.
+All but one of the factory buildings were demolished.
+The surviving building now houses the Harlow Outdoor Pursuits Centre, just west of Harlow Town station.